Ebury/chameleon/CONTRIBUTING.md

 ## Vue app

-If you would like to consume and test the behavior of your newly developed components in your local Vue app:
+If you would like to consume and test the behaviour of your newly developed components in your local Vue app:

 1\.
 You must create a symlink that will connect the two repos via the npm global folder.
 On chameleon-components folder run: